 We’re in constant pursuit of developing the best water saving technologies on the planet.
 From the field to the factory, we are working to make sure every drop counts.
 Given the growing scarcity of water across the globe and the challenges we face in the future, we’re developing plans to save even more – double-digit percentages over the next decade.
 When it comes to protecting our most precious resource, we’ll never be satisfied, naturally.

-The Coca-Cola Company has replenished OVER 150 BILLION liters of water back to communities and nature through water projects in 61 countries since 2004.
+Since 2004, The Coca-Cola Company has replenished OVER 150 BILLION liters of water through projects in 61 countries.

-Thanks to the efforts of PepsiCo, 6 MILLION people have access to safe water around the world.
+Thanks to PepsiCo and its partners, more than 6 MILLION people have access to safe water worldwide.

-The Dr Pepper Snapple Group has committed 1 MILLION dollars to The Nature Conservancy in support of watershed protection.
+Keurig Dr Pepper has committed 1 MILLION dollars to The Nature Conservancy in support of watershed protection.

 There is no downside to conserving energy.
 It costs less.
 It pollutes less.
 It reduces the strain on our electricity grid and lessens the impact on our planet.
 Across the entire beverage industry supply chain, from factory to vending machine, we’re reducing greenhouse gas emissions and making operations more energy efficient.
 Each of America’s beverage companies has set goals to lower our emissions over time while continually improving efficiency.
 And our companies have pledged to work with government leaders, environmental organizations and other businesses to ensure these emission reductions are happening throughout the United States.

-We’re phasing out hydrofluorocarbons over the next 10 years, delivering environmental benefits equal to taking 15 MILLION cars off the road.
+The industry initiated a voluntary phase-out of of hydrofluorocarbons (HFCs) equal to taking 15 MILLION cars off the road.

-When our companies finish a voluntary phase out, 100% of company-controlled coolers will be HFC-free.
+At end of phase-out, 100% of new, company-controlled coolers will be HFC-free.

-Each year, our companies are purchasing OVER 50,000 Energy Star-rated or HFC-free equipment.
+Each year, member companies purchase OVER 50,000 Energy Star-rated or HFC-free equipment.

 Our industry’s fleets are some of the largest in the Western Hemisphere, and they get cleaner and leaner all the time.
 We’re rapidly expanding the use of hybrid vehicles.
 We’ve pledged to transition to biodiesels, electricity, natural gas and other alternative fuels.
 And we’ve been working to take more vehicles off the road—literally—by replacing them with intermodal transportation like freight rail, reducing truck miles, fuel use and overall emissions.

-Our all-electric vehicles save 10 TONS of GHG emissions annually.
+Company all-electric vehicles each save 10 TONS of GHG emissions annually.

 1,700 industry vehicles are powered by alternative fuels and advanced hybrid technologies.